withdave/qlik-sense-object-id-grabber/README.md

 # qsog
-Qlik Sense Object ID Grabber (Bookmarklet)
+Qlik Sense Object Grabber (Bookmarklet to get Qlik Sense object IDs)

 ## Purpose
 This bookmarklet is designed to be saved into a bookmark on your browser bar, and is a temporary way of allowing easy extraction of Qlik Sense object IDs.

 ## Use
 1. Create a bookmark and paste the following into the address section: